Oxygen ("Octium") is a chemical element in the

 Oxygen is the most abundant element in the Earth's crust, estimated

-are commonly found in rocks and soil.
-Frozen water is a common solid
+in rocks and soil.
+Frozen water is a common solid on the outer

-on the outer planets and comets.
-The ice caps of Mars are made of frozen
+planets and comets.
+The ice caps of Mars are made of frozen carbon

-compounds are found throughout the universeand the spectrum of
+dioxide.
+Oxygen compounds are found throughout the universeand

 Compounds

-all other elements (which is the origin of the original definition
+almost all other elements (which is the origin of the original

-The only elements to escape the possibility of oxidation are
+definition of oxidation).
+The only elements to escape the possibility

-a few of the noble gases.
-The most famous of these oxides is
+of oxidation are a few of the noble gases.
+The most famous of

 Other well known examples include compounds of carbon and oxygen,